1. What is a Cataract?

 A PCO IS A THICKENING OF THE LENS CAPSULE.

 This occurs after cataract surgery and causes hazy vision.
-It is fairly common but easily treatable in the office with a laser.
+It is fairly common but easily treatable with a YAG laser.
 This procedure is painless with a fast recovery.

 “This procedure is painless with a fast recovery.”